mekatronik-achmadi/md_tutorial/electronic/tutorials/stm32_example.md

 Below we will provide a minimal example of Blink LED example for NUCLEO-F401 board included in package.

+Other example that combined with Serial Shell can be found [here](https://github.com/mekatronik-achmadi/md_tutorial/tree/master/electronic/tutorials/examples/stm32).

 ## Source Structure

 For this examples, your source tree should looks like this: